AlacrisIO/alacrity/README.md

 a `Msg` argument and not a `Bytes` argument.
 This means that the protocol represents an external, omniscient perspective on the application state.
-XXX especially if we take an epistemic logic point of view.
-XXX Also, by abstracting messages away from Bytes,
-XXX we can write theorems about the observe function being parametric XXX in the cryptographic functions / factoring through an erasure XXX of the contents that you're not supposed to know how to decrypt.

 A **participant** of a protocol is a particular agent that is taking part in the protocol conversation.
 It has its own interpretation of